 Individually, Beef Alliance members have been on the forefront of the beef industry.
 They have served as agents of positive change that has resulted in increased productivity and quality, and improved animal welfare.
 At the same time, they have decreased their environmental impact and made American beef the protein choice around the globe.

-As a unified organization, we strive to drive positive change in the beef supply chain through third party verification of practices related to veterinarian oversight and training, responsible and judicious antibiotic use, animal traceability, and animal welfare.
+As a unified organization, we strive to drive positive change in the beef supply chain through scientific discovery, research and development.
+We are taking an active role in our future by supporting and guiding innovation in the cattle feeding industry.
 We are leading the way into the future of the beef industry through enhanced animal stewardship and more transparent communication with value chain partners in order to foster long-term viability of the cattle feeding industry.

 The Beef Alliance will be a trusted leader that drives positive change while enhancing transparency and stewardship in order to ensure a sustainable cattle feeding segment.

 Through collaborative innovation, scientific exploration and value chain engagement, the Beef Alliance is committed to: